bytebase/bytebase.com-old/content/blog/restoring-a-mysql-database-to-a-point-in-time.md

 You want a time travel.

 For MySQL, this means you would look for the valid backup and the relevant binlog files to recover to a point in the past before the incident occurred.
 This is a complicated process that requires an experienced DBA to operate.
-Today, we are introducing Point-in-Time Recovery (PITR) in Bytebase, which enables users to perform this error-prone operation with just a few clicks.
+Today, we are introducing Point-in-Time Recovery (PITR) Beta in Bytebase, which enables users to perform this error-prone operation with just a few clicks.

 ## How MySQL PITR works in Bytebase?